yusha0123/Expense-Tracker/README.md

 Expensify uses Chart JS 2 to visualize reports.
 This allows for interactive and visually appealing reports.

 📊 **Download reports (pro version) as CSV files for monthly or yearly periods, which are also stored in the cloud after generating**:
 Pro users can download their reports as CSV files for monthly or yearly periods.
-These reports are also stored in the cloud after generating.
+These reports are also stored in cloudinary after generating.

 📜 **Pagination of Expenses**:
 Expensify provides the ability to paginate expenses, allowing users to view their data in manageable pages.